-The COVID-19 pandemic has, to date, resulted in more than 17 million confirmed infections, over 600,000 deaths, and continues to spread throughout the world.
+The COVID-19 pandemic has, to date, resulted in millions of confirmed infections, over 200,000 deaths, and continues to spread throughout the world.
 As a global provider of performance chemicals that are key inputs in end-products and processes in a variety of industries, a pandemic presents obstacles that can adversely impact our supply chain effectiveness and efficiencies, our manufacturing operations, customer demand for our products, and ultimately, our financial results.
 Throughout the outbreak and subsequent stages of the COVID-19 pandemic that have occurred thus far, above all, we have remained steadfast in our commitment to the health, safety, and well-being of our employees and their families, while serving our customers, and conserving cash to ensure the continuity of our business operations into the future.

-Although the number of COVID-19 infections has increasingly spread throughout the United States during the second quarter of 2020, we continue to experience minimal disruption in our operations and business-related processes.
-Throughout the first half of 2020, we have taken a number of measures to promote the safety and security of our employees, including requiring remote working arrangements for employees where practicable, the imposition of travel restrictions, limiting non-essential visits to plant sites, performing health checks before every shift, and providing personal protective equipment for our "essential" operations employees at our sites and labs.
-Due to reduced consumer demand for certain of our customers' end-products, however, we have experienced the negative impact of COVID-19 in our results of operations, and we anticipate that this weakened consumer demand will continue to have a negative impact on our financial results.
+Specific to the first quarter of 2020, we experienced minimal disruption in our operations and business-related activities as a result of the COVID-19 pandemic.
+We are taking a number of measures to promote the safety and security of our employees, including requiring remote working arrangements for employees where practicable, the imposition of travel restrictions, limiting non-essential visits to plant sites, performing health checks before every shift, and providing personal protective equipment for our "essential" operations employees at our sites and labs.
+Due to reduced consumer demand for certain of our customers' end-products, we have witnessed the initial negative impact of COVID-19 in our results of operations, specific to certain of our businesses and certain markets in which we operate.
+As many of our products are key inputs for our customers' uses in end-products, many of which are used by consumers, we anticipate that weakened consumer demand will continue to have a negative impact on our financial results in the future.
 Refer to the "Segment Reviews" and "2020 Outlook" sections within this MD&A for further considerations regarding the quickly evolving market dynamics that are impacting our businesses and our associated response.
-We cannot predict with certainty the potential future impact of the COVID-19 pandemic on our customers' ability to manufacture their products, as well as any potential future disruptions in our supply chain due to restrictions on travel and transport, regional quarantines, and other social distancing measures.
+We cannot predict with certainty the potential impact of the COVID-19 pandemic on our customers' ability to manufacture their products, as well as any potential future disruptions in our supply chain due to restrictions on travel and transport, regional quarantines, and other social distancing measures.
 The risks and uncertainties posed by this significant, widespread event are enumerable and far-reaching, including but not limited to those described in Item 1A - Risk Factors in this Quarterly Report on Form 10-Q.

 Despite the health and safety, business continuity, and macroeconomic challenges associated with conducting business in the current environment, we remain committed to anticipating and meeting the demands of our customers, as they, like us, navigate uncharted territory.
 As a precautionary measure in light of macroeconomic uncertainties driven by COVID-19, we drew \$300 million from our revolving credit facility on April 8, 2020.
-We also elected to accept tax relief provided by various taxing jurisdictions during the first half of 2020, resulting in the deferral of approximately \$75 million in tax payments.
-We continue to anticipate that our available cash, cash from operations, and existing debt financing arrangements will provide us with sufficient liquidity through at least July 2021.
-Additionally, we continue to engage in scenario planning, and, as further discussed in the "2020 Outlook" and "Liquidity and Capital Resources" sections of this MD&A, we have implemented a range of actions aimed at temporarily reducing costs and preserving liquidity, including exercising careful discretion in our near-term operating and capital spending decisions.
+We continue to anticipate that our available cash, cash from operations, and existing debt financing arrangements will provide us with sufficient liquidity through at least May 2021.
+Additionally, we continue to engage in scenario planning, and, as further discussed in the "2020 Outlook" and "Liquidity and Capital Resources" sections of this MD&A, we are implementing a range of actions aimed at temporarily reducing costs and preserving liquidity, including exercising careful discretion in our near-term operating and capital spending decisions.
 If the macroeconomic situation deteriorates or the duration of the pandemic is extended, we will evaluate additional cost actions, as necessary, as the operational and financial impacts to our Company continue to evolve.